Zylann/SnowfeetEngine/README.md

 ====================

 This is an experimental, cross-platform, modular, general purpose game engine.
-Its core programming language is C++, and AngelScript for scripting (but it's not definitive).
+Its core programming language is C++, and Squirrel for scripting.
 I develop it as a hobby, for fun.

 It is a spin-off of an earlier version called "Snowfeet Framework",